Addressing The Recruitment And Attrition Challenges In The U.S. Army

 questions.
 The qualitative methodology is used when researchers want to gain individuals’ perspectives,

-methodology aligns with the study’s research questions of why individuals do not join or leave the Army.
+aligns with the study’s research questions of why individuals do not join or leave the Army.
+A descriptive

-A descriptive research design was chosen for this study because this design allows the researcher to
+research design was chosen for this study because this design allows the researcher to describe a central

-describe a central phenomenon from the participants’ perspectives (Doyle et al., 2020).
-The descriptive
+phenomenon from the participants’ perspectives (Doyle et al., 2020).
+The descriptive design is also

 - What is your age?